-The primary intersection of plumbing supply lines and drain pipes, a lot can go wrong in this room.
-Leaky pipes and fittings, overflowing toilets, and tubs and showers that aren’t water-tight all contribute to the water damage potential.
+At the primary intersection of plumbing supply lines and drain pipes, a lot can go wrong in this room.
+Leaky pipes and fittings, overflowing toilets, tubs, and showers that aren’t watertight all contribute to the water damage potential.
 Slow leaks and drips can be more damaging than a sudden flood.

 When you were shopping for a home, you were thrilled with laundry rooms on the second floor.
 When your washer leaks, you will hate it!
 Water can work its way through the walls and floors to the ceiling below.
 Working machines may overflow when nobody’s looking, or a washer supply hose may silently crack or break.
 And if that happens while you’re out of town, it could flood the entire house.